Analysis | The World’s Chip Addiction Is Propping Up TSMC

 Propping up TSMC is the world’s chip addiction.
 Not only are more devices becoming electronic — from watches to beds — but old-school devices, like computers, require more of them per unit.
 Chief Executive Officer CC Wei offered a simple example that explains why it’s increasingly immune to the shifting economic climate: Shipments of both PCs and smartphones will drop this year, but chip content will rise.

 “The semiconductor’s value is being recognized more in our daily life,” Wei said during Thursday’s investor conference call.
-A drop in the first half will likely be followed by a V-shaped recovery in the second, he said.
+A drop in the first half could be followed by a rebound in the second half.
+“But is that a very strong V shape?
+We didn’t know yet, but certainly, it’s not a U shape for the business to recover in the second half,” he said.
 So instead of a decline in 2023, TSMC will still eke out slight growth.

 That ought to be a relief for investors.
 The company posted a record $36 billion in capital expenditure in 2022, which will drive up depreciation costs by 30% in 2023.
 And even though it’s toning down spending to a range of $32 billion to $36 billion for the coming 12 months, the rising cost of research and development will add another $1 billion in expenses for the year.